Medications for Opioid Use Disorder Infographic

 Four cards show medications prescribed to reduce opioid use and cravings.

-- Methadone available in daily liquid or tablets.
-Brand names are Dolophine® and Methadose®.
-Generics are available.
+- Methadone is available in daily liquid or tablets.

-- Naltrexone available in a monthly injection.
-Brand name is Vivitrol®
+- Naltrexone is available in a monthly injection.

-- Buprenorphine available in daily tablet or monthly injection.
-Brand name is Sublocade®.
-Generic tablets are available.
+- Buprenorphine available in daily tablet and weekly or monthly injection.

-- Buprenorphine/Naloxone is available in daily film that dissolves under the tongue or tablet.
-Brand names are Zubsolv® and Suboxone® and generics are available.
+- Buprenorphine/naloxone is available in daily film that dissolves under the tongue or tablet.

-- Lofexidine treats withdrawal symptoms and is a tablet taken as needed.
-Brand name is Lucemyra®.
+- Lofexidine is available as a tablet taken as needed.

-- Naloxone reverses overdose and is available as an emergency nasal spray or injection.
-Brand names are Kloxxado®, Narcan®, and Zimhi™.
-Generics are available.
+- Naloxone is available as an emergency nasal spray or injection.

 This publication is available for your use and may be reproduced in its entirety without permission from NIDA.
 Citation of the source is appreciated, using the following language: Source: National Institute on Drug Abuse; National Institutes of Health; U.S. Department of Health and Human Services.